DylanLawless/switzerlandomics.github.io/README.md

 Jekyll serve runs this site locally for testing and building before pushing (jek.sh and rake commit_deploy).
-This site is built from writings in Markdown and rendered as a minimalist source for the swisspedhealth project, without popups, ads, or heavy content.
+This site is built from writings in Markdown and rendered as a minimalist source for the switzerlandomics project, without popups, ads, or heavy content.

 The data is stored on GitHub and in private backups so that content is not lost and can be pushed from many locations.